DoSomething/darwin/README.md

 * Director
 * C-Level

-Positions within product and engineering follow those levels as well.
-Where it makes sense we try to add more structure to our job titles because it maps more clearly onto the outside world.
-We don't want anyone to have an idiomatic title ("Chief monster imagineer") that might be a hindrance to making a great career move after DoSomething.
+Positions within product and engineering implicitly follow those levels as well, but we add more structure to our job titles because it maps more clearly onto the outside world.
+We don't want anyone to have an idiomatic title (“Deputy Chief Monster Imagineer") that might be a hindrance to making a great career move after DoSomething.

 It's possible to switch between management and technical track—there's not a rigid border.
 But it's important to know that you can have a rich career in either direction.

-We don't have people with all of these titles.
-But this structure makes sense to us (for now).

 #### Technical track